 We use the best and freshest ingredients, where possible using the outstanding local produce of Wester Ross (see the menu page for more details of our suppliers).
 I like to take relatively humble ingredients, at the peak of their freshness, and use good technique and judgement to get the best results out of them.

 We are a local restaurant and we want people to feel welcome and relaxed from the moment they come in.
 Our wood-burner takes pride of place in the dining room and we have a couple of sofas for those who would like to sit down and warm up after walking on the hills.
 We offer scones with home-made jam and clotted cream in the afternoons, and normally have a few fresh cakes or sweet things available.
-We are very happy to welcome dogs if they are reasonably clean and well-behaved, and we have a bowl of water and normally a few dog treats around as well.
+We're very happy to welcome dogs if they are (reasonably) clean and well-behaved, and we have a bowl of water and normally a few dog treats around as well.

 I like simple food cooked without gadgetry and without pretention.
-I'm not trying to shock or to innovate.
+I'm not trying to shock, or to re-invent the wheel.
 I don't want to cook anything that would have been impossible a hundred years ago, so I do not use sous vide; I do not make foams or espumas; I'm not interested in molecular gastronomy or protein glues or chemicals in child-proof jars.
 My food is not necessarily old-fashioned, but it is resolutely 'analogue'.
 A piece of lamb (or for that matter mutton) from the hills nearby, roasted pink in the oven and served with a sauce made from its own juices, is my idea of good cooking.

 Awards and press: